hank716/web3_qa_lab/README.md

 # Web3 QA Lab

-This project is a career-oriented learning and practice record for Web3 test engineers, covering five major stages:
+This project is a career-oriented learning and practice record for Web3 test engineers, covering three major stages:

 1. Blockchain node testing (chainwatcher)